 This module fits with the Illinois state curriculum under both the early and late high school education.
-For early high school education I fits under laren it 53.4 ct, 13.8 4ct, and 13.8 d.
-4.5 states that the curriculum should analyze a particular occupation to identify decisions that may be influenced by a knowledge or science.
-13.8 4c states that the curriculum should analyze ways that resource management and technology can be used to accommodate population trends.
-13.8 4c states that the curriculum should enalyze local examples of resource use, florthology use, or conservation programs, document findings, and make recommendations for improvement.
-For later high school education the module fits under them 13.8 5b and 13.8 5c.
-13.8 5b states that the provided curriculum should analyze and describe the processes and effects of scientific and technological breakthrough.
-13.8 5c states that the curriculum should estign and conduct an enveronmental impact study, analyze findings, and study recommendations.
+For early high school education it fits under items 13.8.4c, and 13.8.4c at states that the curriculum should analyze a particular occupation to identify decisions that may be influenced by a knowledge or science.
+13.8.4c states that the curriculum should analyze ways that resource management and technology can be used to accommodate population breads.
+13.8.4c states that the curriculum should analyze can describe the conscious use, forchording use, or conservation programs, document findings, and make recommendations for improvement.
+For later high school education the module fits under them 13.8.5c and 13.8.5c.
+13.8.5b states that the provided curriculum should analyze and describe the processes and effects of scientific and technological breakthrough.
+13.8.5c states that the curriculum should design and conduct an environmental impact study, analyze findings, and unifyr recommendations.